Viola Liuzzo: Legacy

 The Walter P. Reuther Library of Wayne State University contains original archival material related to Liuzzo and her case.
 The 'Viola Liuzzo Papers' contain documentation of the events of the murder, the resulting investigation, and the later legal actions taken by the Liuzzo Family.

 The papers also contain FBI murder investigation files and completed Freedom of Information and Privacy Act (FOIPA) requests for the release of documents that documented the FBI's involvement with the Ku Klux Klan.
 Several documents are also related to the FBI, informants, and the Freedom Riders.

-Representation in other media
+Representation in art and media

 Liuzzo was featured in part 3 of a TV series, Free at Last: Civil Rights Heroes.

 Her murder was shown in episode 2 of the King miniseries.

 In 2004, Liuzzo was the subject of a documentary, Home of the Brave.

 Episode 3 of the sixth season of the CBS crime drama Cold Case, "Wednesday's Women", was loosely based on Liuzzo's story.

 In 2008, Liuzzo was memorialized in a song, "Color Blind Angel", by the late blues singer Robin Rogers on her album Treat Me Right.

 Laura Nessler wrote the play Outside Agitators (2014), based on Liuzzo.
 It premiered at the Prop Theater in Chicago, Illinois, on September 20, 2014.

 Liuzzo was played by Tara Ochs in the 2014 film Selma.